 Here's the rundown:

-An Education (he wrote the screenplay).
+-Hornby is v. proud of An Education (he wrote the screenplay).
 I was under the impression that the source material was book length (something that I suppose could have been cleared up with a simple Google search), but apparently it was just a 10-page piece published in Granta.
 Like his novels (and I guess most British cinema), the film is dialogue heavy.
 I didn't think that I could be any more excited about this movie than I already was, but tonight has put me on the brink of mind explosion.
 Peter Sarsgaard.
 Nick Hornby.
 This movie is going to be so awesome, I just know it (!)
 Thanks to the internet(s), there's some Oscar buzz surrounding it and tonight while I was staring at Hornby, who seems to be a v. sweet guy, I was just thinking about how cool it would be if he were nominated for an Academy Award.
 Fingers crossed.

 Here's the trailer....